galtenberg/evernote-random/README.md

 Provides a react client and express server implementation to fetch a random note from Evernote API.

+## Notice

+Hi friends – this project is abandoned and unsupported.
+Please fork and make an even better version for yourself.
+Contact Tiago Forte for license options.

 ## Remix on Glitch

 1. Click Remix: [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/galtenberg/evernote-random)